jorendorff/a-history-of-the-world-notes/011-King-Dens-sandal-label.md

 Obviously there is more to discuss.
 How deep to go here depends on your student.
 The themes brought up here are all potentially uncomfortable
 subjects: power, coercion, propaganda, the motives of rulers.

+My student was in a silly mood the day we did this program, and the discussion was not terribly satisfactory.
+Feedback is welcome.

 I was tempted to inject a long series of pointed questions about the idea that most people only put a few hundred numbers in their cell